Words by Professor Andy Miah

 Even Disney is considering replacing its evening firework display with a drone display instead, most likely creating enormous 3D visualisations of their most popular characters .

-Other artists have sought to engage us with the political history of drones by direct and explicit references of such behaviours within their artwork.
+Other artists have sought to engage us with the political history of drones by direct and explicit references to such behaviours within their artwork.
 Notably, James Bridle’s Under the Shadow of the Drone (2012) engages us with the idea that drones are all around us, infiltrating our lives, even if we do not see them.
 It consists of single-line drawings depicting what he describes as the ‘canonical’ drone – the shape of the US Predator drone – an image which became popularised as the destructive machines used in military missions.
 Bridle used white tape laid out on the ground in a public space to create a life-size outline of the drone’s shape.
-The outline resembles the classical manner in which police would outline a dead body at a crime scene with chalk, to provide the trace of the person after the body has been removed.
+The outline resembles the classical manner in which police would outline a dead body at a crime scene with chalk to provide the trace of the person after the body has been removed.

 In doing so, Bridle’s art directly confronts the political activities of predatory drones – and the US Predator drone in particular – speaking to the blurred territory of art and activism.
-His work drew attention to how drones inhabit the spaces in which people live, even if they do not notice them.
+His work drew attention to how drones inhabit the spaces where people live, even if they do not notice them.
 These vehicles pass by our homes on their way to commit some destructive act.

 Bridle’s work also inquires into how we may understand the drone as a new node within our digital society.
 In this respect, his Shadows alert us to the idea that the network is not just all around us, it is also mobile and capable of moving across space and time, infiltrating areas of the world that we may previously have thought to be out of the bounds of our digital lives.
 In this respect, the drone represents the network becoming a living entity, transcending its otherwise immobile structures, tied to large data servers that are reliant on cables and satellites.